 So what is the solution?
 In short, fewer practitioners and more poets.

 As this article in today’s Guardian informs us, straight plays are failing on Broadway while musicals continue to boom.
 Is this merely the triumph of entertainment over art, or has modern stage drama morphed from a collaborative to a cooperative?

 Film has its auteur, and music its maestro.
 So perhaps we need a return to the theatre’s Renaissance roots and the role of the actor-manager.

 I am talking about stylists from George Jolly and David Garrick through to Henry Irving.
 Indeed one of the last in the genre was George Alexander, who, in 1895 staged the first Earnest, and played the first John Worthing.
-What would we not give for producers to allow someone with the artistry of the actor-manager like Alexander to concentrate on whether he is Ernest who was actually John before being Jack who was actually Ernest, and realize for the first time his vital importance in being George.
+What would we not give for producers to allow someone with the artistry of the actor-manager like Alexander who can not only concentrate on whether he is Ernest who was actually John before being Jack who was actually Ernest, but can also remind some of us for the first time his vital importance of his being George.

 The Rivals, by Richard Brinsley Sheridan (1812).